Hypopharyngeal (Lower Throat) Cancer: Staging and Treatment

 Your quality of life is very important during and after treatment for head and neck cancer.
 Supportive and palliative treatments are used to lessen symptoms or side effects that you may have.
 Head and neck cancer treatment and the cancer itself can cause:

-- Nutrition issues: For some patients, difficulty swallowing, mucositis (sore mouth and throat), loss of taste, or a lack of saliva production may make eating hard or impossible.
-It is important that you are followed closely by a dietitian to support you in food and supplement choices, and to keep good nutritional status.
+• Nutrition issues: For some patients, difficulty swallowing, mucositis (sore mouth and throat), loss of taste, or a lack of saliva production may make eating hard or impossible.
+It is important that you see a dietitian to support you in food and supplement choices, and to keep good nutritional status.
 If needed, a speech and swallowing specialist can test if you can swallow safely without choking or inhaling food.
 Many patients will need to be fed through a tube placed in their stomach (called a PEG or ‘G' tube).
 In most cases, this is only temporary (for a short time).

-- Changes in Body Image: Social workers and psychologists may be needed to help in dealing with the changes in body image and your role in your family.
+• Changes in Body Image: Social workers and psychologists may be needed to help you cope with the changes in body image and your role in your family.

 Clinical Trials